CarsonDavis/CarsonDavis.github.io/_posts/2018-08-27-night_photography.md

 published: True
 ---

-> This is a unfinished post that will receive additional content and editing in the future.
+> This is an unfinished post that will receive additional content and editing in the future.
 {: .prompt-danger }

 <style>